PIVOTAL – A pioneering trial of worldwide importance

 Patients have played a key part in the development of PIVOTAL through a patient and carer support group.
 The group provided the ‘patient voice’ and awareness about the ongoing trial throughout all stages, including profiling, evaluation and analysis.

-Derek King, of Romney Marsh, Kent took part in the trial.
+Derek took part in the trial.
 It formed part of his regular four-hour haemodialysis sessions which are held three times a week in the dialysis unit at Kent and Canterbury Hospital.

-Paul Spree was another one of the 2,141 people across 50 UK centres who took part in the trial.
+Paul was one of the 2,141 people across 50 UK centres who took part in the trial.
 He was in the group who were proactively given high doses of iron, while another group were given low doses, and only when their iron levels got too low.
-Paul said:

 Reviewed April 2018